Is UX Design For You?

 Design is not a profession but an attitude. —László Moholy-Nagy

-While it’s true that UX design comes with a higher than average paycheck (Glassdoor currently estimates that UX designers make an average of $75K/year), a successful career in the field requires more than a learned set of hard skills.
+While it’s true that UX design comes with a higher than average paycheck (Glassdoor currently estimates that the average UX design salary in the United States is $75K-$90K/year), a successful career in the field requires more than a learned set of hard skills.

 UX designers also need an array of soft skills, including a high level of empathy for users, deep engagement in the process of concept development, prototyping, and testing.
 This career path also demands open-mindedness and humility, since your best work only happens when you analyze and adhere to research data that might not align with your own hypothesis or preferences.